 - The story is picked up by larger media outlets, eventually making its way to the nightly news or daily newspapers.

 Look, here’s the truth.
 Scientific progress happens slowly.
-Almost every study looks at a very small facet of the big picture… VERY rarely do the results of a single study give enough information to come to a strong conclusion on an important topic, especially with health and nutrition.
+Almost every study looks at a very small facet of the big picture… VERY rarely do the results of a single study give enough information to come to a strong conclusion on an important topic, especially with health and nutrition, and there are supplements you can find in this PhenQ review which are great for nutrition.
 Rarely is anything black and white, there are simply too many factors involved.